eclipse-archived/ceylon-ide-eclipse/README.md

 	Each time you will rebuild one of the projects required by the Ceylon IDE plugin (distribution, SDK, formatter, ...), you only need to _Refresh_ the `ceylon-dist-osgi` project, as well as the bundle proxy projects related to the rebuilt required projects, in order to be able to see the changes in the Ceylon IDE projects.

+Notes:

+If you update the dependencies of libs in the Ceylon distrib repo, you must update your `Ceylon Distribution Binary Dependencies Feature` plugin from the `.../ceylon-dist/osgi/build/dist` update site.

+If you update the sdk, ceylon.formatter or Ceylon distrib, you need to redo the `ant clean publish ide` in each project and refresh them in Eclipse and possible clean their proxy bundle projects and the `ceylon-dist-osgi` project.

 6. If you want to modify / add IDE tests, you should also add the test plugin.
 For this purpose
     - Add the SWTBot Eclipse features, which are required to compile and run the Ceylon IDE